Existence, uniqueness and stability of steady vortex rings of small cross-section: Introduction and main results

-We refer to \cite{Che, MB} for more detail about this system.
+We refer to \cite{Che, MB} for more details about this system.

-We are interested in solutions of the Euler equation whose vorticities are large and uniformly concentrated near an evolving smooth curve embedded in entire $\R^3$.
+We are interested in solutions of the Euler equation whose vorticities are large and uniformly concentrated near an evolving smooth curve embedded in entire $\mathbb R^3$.
 This type of solutions, \emph{vortex filaments}, have been a subject of active studies for a long time.
-By the first Helmholtz theorem, in $\R^3$ a vortex must form a loop with compact support.
+By the first Helmholtz theorem, in $\mathbb R^3$ a vortex must form a loop with compact support.
 The simplest vortex loop is a circular \emph{vortex ring}, whose analysis traces back to the works of Helmholtz \cite{Hel} in 1858 and Lord Kelvin \cite{Tho} in 1867.
 Vortex rings are an intriguing marvel of fluid dynamics that can be easily observed experimentally, e.g. when smoke is ejected from a tube, a bubble rises in a liquid, or an ink is dropped in another fluid, and so on.
 We refer the reader to \cite{Akh, MGT, Sa92} for some good historical reviews of the achievements in experimental, analytical, and numerical studies of vortex rings.

 Helmholtz detected that vortex rings have an approximately steady form and travel with a large constant velocity along the axis of the ring.
-In 1970, Fraenkel \cite{Fra1} (see also \cite{Fra2}) provided a first constructive proof for the existence of a vortex ring concentrated around a torus with fixed radius $r^*$ with a small, nearly singular cross-section $\ep>0$, traveling with constant speed $\sim|\ln\ep|$, rigorously establishing the behavior predicted by Helmholtz (see, figure \eqref{fig1} (a), where the cross-section is depicted much `fatter' than in reality, so as to show the streamline pattern clearly).
+In 1970, Fraenkel \cite{Fra1} (see also \cite{Fra2}) provided a first constructive proof for the existence of a vortex ring concentrated around a torus with fixed radius $r^*$ with a small, nearly singular cross-section $\epsilon>0$, traveling with constant speed $\sim|\ln\ep|$, rigorously establishing the behavior predicted by Helmholtz.
 Indeed, Lord Kelvin and Hicks showed that such a vortex ring would approximately move at the velocity (see \cite{Lam,Tho})

 where $\kappa$ denotes its circulation.
 Fraenkel's result is consistent with the Kelvin--Hicks formula \eqref{KH}.